History of the aircraft carrier: Angled decks

 The angled flight deck allows for safe simultaneous launch and recovery of aircraft.

 During World War II, aircraft would land on the flight deck parallel to the long axis of the ship's hull.
 Aircraft which had already landed would be parked on the deck at the bow end of the flight deck.
 A crash barrier was raised behind them to stop any landing aircraft which overshot the landing area because its landing hook missed the arrestor cables.
 If this happened, it would often cause serious damage or injury and even, if the crash barrier was not strong enough, destruction of parked aircraft.

-An important development of the early 1950s was the introduction by the Royal Navy of the angled flight deck by Capt D.R.F.
-Campbell RN in conjunction with Lewis Boddington of the Royal Aircraft Establishment at Farnborough.
+An important development of the early 1950s was the introduction by the Royal Navy of the angled flight deck by Capt Dennis Cambell RN in conjunction with Lewis Boddington of the Royal Aircraft Establishment at Farnborough.
 The runway was canted at an angle of a few degrees from the longitudinal axis of the ship.
 If an aircraft missed the arrestor cables (referred to as a "bolter"), the pilot only needed to increase engine power to maximum to get airborne again, and would not hit the parked aircraft because the angled deck pointed out over the sea.